xlsynth/dslx-llm/README.md

   sample prompt.
 * `samples/*.md`: sample prompts and acceptance tests that can cause an LLM response to be accepted/rejected for the associated prompt.
+* `test_prompt.py`: a `pytest` based test file that extracts all the DSLX code blocks from the prompt and runs them against an interpreter binary to determine that they all pass.
+This is useful to help ensure the prompt is showing correct and complete examples as we add/expand its content.

 ## Making the case for DSLX over Verilog